ojw92/Elevator/README.md

  - assume it takes 1.5 seconds to travel in between floors that are not adjacent to x_0 & x_f, i.e. x_(f-k)
  - assume it takes 3 seconds to travel into the destination floor to zero velocity (x_0 -> x_1) and 4.5 seconds to travel out of the departure point from zero velocity to its adjacent floor (x_(f-1) -> x_f)
  - assume it takes the door 4.5 seconds to fully open and 4 seconds to fully close, and that there is a 6.5-second duration in between when the door remains open
+ - assume that once a person enters the elevator at the departure point, he/she does not hold the door open, simply presses the button for the destination floor and waits until he/she arrives
  -